ryane/ryaneschinger.com/content/articles/2017-05-01-kubernetes-external-dns-ingress.md

 ---

 TODO: add noscript blocks
+TODO: replace immutablecorp.com

-For every ingress resource we add, we want to have a DNS record registered in Route53 as well as having an SSL certifcate generated.
+For every ingress resource we add, we want to have a DNS record registered in Route 53 as well as having an SSL certifcate generated.

 Automatic DNS registration and SSL certificate generation for